ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-direction (diagonal, horizontal, vertical, center)
                             Direction of the final gradient. (default: Direction.VERTICAL) --movement-speed (float > 0)
-                            Movement speed of the characters.
-Note: Speed effects the number of steps in the easing function.
-Adjust speed and animation rate separately to fine tune the effect. (default: 0.15)
+                            Movement speed of the characters.  (default: 0.15) --movement-easing MOVEMENT_EASING
-      --movement-easing MOVEMENT_EASING
                             Easing function to use for character movement. (default: in_out_expo)